 Looking to help students succeed in the classroom socially, behaviorally and emotionally?
 Turn to the School Psychology Program.

 We strive to train practitioners who will become leaders in the practice of school psychology and advocates for all children and families by effectively linking multi-method assessment to evidence-based interventions.
 This program prepares you to serve as a professional, ethical practitioner who:

 - Applies best practices derived from research and theory

 - Commits to continuous professional growth and critical examination of both practice and literature

 For more than 15+ years, meeting a continual statewide need

-Tell us more and we'll send information on how you can succeed with an MAE/EdS in school psychology from the University of Northern Iowa College of Education.
+Tell us more and we'll send information on how you can succeed with a graduate degree in School Psychology from the University of Northern Iowa College of Education.

 Grow Your Own